wolfSSL/wolfssl/IDE/ECLIPSE/MICRIUM/README.md

 - IAR Embedded Workbench IDE - ARM 8.32.1 (IAR ELF Linker V8.32.1.169/W32 for ARM)

 - The starting project is based on an IAR EWARM project from Micrium download center at [micrium_twr-k70f120m-os3/](https://www.micrium.com/download/micrium_twr-k70f120m-os3/) but the K70X_FLASH.icf linker script file was slightly modified to configure the stack and heap sizes to 16KB and 20KB.
-The test was run on a 1 MBytes of program flash and 128 KBytes of static RAM.
+The test was run on a 1 MBytes of program flash and 128 KBytes of static RAM. ([Similar TCP version](https://www.micrium.com/download/twr-k70f120m_os3-tcpip-wifi-lib/))

 - wolfssl [latest version](https://github.com/wolfSSL/wolfssl)